The local government system in British Columbia is comprised of municipalities, regional districts and improvement districts.

 areas where the department provides expertise to municipalities.

-The Department is also responsible for managing transfer programs to local governments.
+The Division is also responsible for managing transfer programs to local governments.